chibicode/react-functional-css-protips/README.md

 const cn = makeCn(...)
 ```

-The argument for `makeCn` is an object, where **the values are CSS module object and the keys are "prefixes" to use that CSS module object**.
+The argument for `makeCn` is an object, where **the values are CSS module object and the keys are "prefixes" for that CSS module object**.

+It'll be clear when you see an example.
 For instance, let's say you have a CSS module like this:

 ```css
 /* header.css */